Farhan Zaidi: San Francisco Giants

 On November 6, 2018, Zaidi accepted an offer to join the San Francisco Giants to become president of baseball operations.
 In 2021, the Giants won a franchise-record 107 games, and Zaidi was voted the Sporting News Executive of the Year and MLB Executive of the Year, becoming the first person of South Asian descent to win either award.

 When Zaidi's general manager Scott Harris left the Giants in 2022 to become the president of baseball operations for the Detroit Tigers, Zaidi hired Pete Putila to be the Giants new general manager.

 In October 2023, Zaidi and the Giants agreed to a new three-year contract through 2026.
 It was later revealed that the contract between Zaidi and the Giants was a two-year contract, through 2025, with the equivalent of a club option for 2026.

 On September 30, 2024, the Giants announced they would be parting ways with Zaidi, hiring Buster Posey to replace him as the President of Baseball Operations.

 Los Angeles Dodgers (second stint)

-On February 10, 2025, Zaidi subsequently returned to the Dodgers organization as a special advisor to Mark Walter, helping him with the Dodgers as well as his other sports interests, which include the Los Angeles Sparks and Chelsea FC.
+On February 10, 2025, Zaidi subsequently returned to the Dodgers organization as a special advisor to Mark Walter, helping him with the Dodgers as well as his other sports interests, which include the Los Angeles Lakers, Sparks and Chelsea FC.